kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 ``fslview_deprecated mag.nii.gz &``

-.. note:: The '&' character will enable the viewer running in the background so that you can still work with the current section in the terminal.
+.. tip:: The '&' character will enable the viewer running in the background so that you can still work with the current section in the terminal.

 Once you have the magnitude images opened in the viewer, adjust the display window to 'Min 0' and 'Max 300'.
 Then click the movie button to see how the brain contrast changes over time.